nus-cs2030s/2021-s2/docs/36-async.md

 ## Limitations of `Thread`

 Writing code directly with the `Thread` class gives us control on how many threads to create, what they do, how they communicate with each other, and some level of control on which thread gets executed when.
-While Java's `Thread` is already a higher-level abstraction compared to, say, the `pthread` library in C and C++, it still a fair amount of effort to write complex multi-threaded programs in Java.
+While Java's `Thread` is already a higher-level abstraction compared to, say, the `pthread` library in C and C++, it still takes a fair amount of effort to write complex multi-threaded programs in Java.

 Consider the situation where we have a series of tasks that we wish to execute _concurrently_ and we want to organize them such that:
 - Task A must start first